Oral Decitabine (ASTX727) and Durvalumab in Recurrent and/or Metastatic Head and Neck Cancer Patients

 The FDA (the U.S. Food and Drug Administration) has not approved durvalumab (MEDI4736) or tremelimumab as a treatment for any disease.

-The FDA (the U.S. Food and Drug Administration) has not approved azacitidine for the participant's specific disease but it has been approved for other uses.
+The FDA (the U.S. Food and Drug Administration) has not approved oral decitabine (ASTX 7272) for the participant's specific disease but it has been approved for other uses.

-This is a first in human study evaluating the safety of combining these three different drugs.
-Durvalumab (MEDI4736) and tremelimumab are part of a family of proteins that make up the immune system.
+This is a first in human study evaluating the safety of combining these different drugs.
+Durvalumab (MEDI4736) is part of a family of proteins that make up the immune system.
 The body generates these proteins, or antibodies, in response to foreign substances (particles not typically found in the body such as bacteria and viruses) and these antibodies can protect against infection.
-Durvalumab (MEDI4736) and tremelimumab are antibodies that are being studied in several other clinical trials to see if it has an effect in helping the immune system to recognize and eliminate abnormal cells in the body.
+Durvalumab (MEDI4736) is an antibody that is being studied in several other clinical trials to see if it has an effect in helping the immune system to recognize and eliminate abnormal cells in the body.

-Investigators hope that azacitidine may increase the chance of the immune system to recognize the cancer cells.
-Azacitidine has been tested in other research studies for similar reasons.
+Investigators hope that decitabine may increase the chance of the immune system to recognize the cancer cells.

-In this research study, the investigators are looking for the highest effective dose of azacitidine in combination with durvalumab (MEDI4736) and tremelimumab to improve the natural ability of the immune system to recognize and target head and neck cancer cells.
+In this research study, the investigators are looking for the highest effective dose of decitabine in combination with durvalumab (MEDI4736) to improve the natural ability of the immune system to recognize and target head and neck cancer cells.